kumamon111/movie-subtitles/content/post/Love,Rosie.md

 That's Greg's name!

-- The bridal suite, for this weekend!
+The bridal suite, for this weekend!
-- Mm-hmm.
+Mmhmm.

 He's already up there on business.